 In DFIR Triaging means to quickly collect information about the system in order to establish its potential relevance to a forensic investigation.

-While many think of triage as a collecting files (perhaps as an alternative to full disk acquisition), in Velociraptor, there is no real difference between collecting files or other non-volatile artifacts: Everything that Velociraptor collects is just a VQL Artifact.
+While many think of triage as collecting files (perhaps as an alternative to full disk acquisition), in Velociraptor, there is no real difference between collecting files or other non-volatile artifacts: Everything that Velociraptor collects is just a VQL Artifact.

 We like to think of triage as simply capturing machine state - where